Simmering: Sufficient is better than optimal for training neural networks: Supplementary Information

 \subsection{Model System Architecture}

-These examples demonstrate the performance of simmering on a variety of neural network problems.
-Different architectures, activation functions, loss functions and initializations are used to highlight the breadth of contexts in which sufficient training is useful.
+The examples shown in the main text demonstrate the performance of simmering on a variety of neural network problems.
+Different architectures, activation functions, loss functions and initializations are used to highlight the breadth of contexts in which sufficient training can be applied.

-We implemented simmering using the TensorFlow library \cite{tf} in Python.
+We implemented simmering using the TensorFlow library in Python.
 For each test case, the built-in training step in TensorFlow is replaced with the Verlet integration scheme described in Equations \ref{eqn:verlet_x1}--\ref{eqn:verlet_evenv2} to iteratively produce sets of weights and biases.
 The acceleration $a_i(t+\Delta t/2)$ in Equation \ref{eqn:verlet_v} for each iteration is supplied by the automatic differentiation of the loss with respect to the weights and biases in TensorFlow.
-In all cases, for simplicity, full-batch gradient descent is used, so the batch size is taken to be the size of the entire dataset.
+In all cases, full-batch gradient descent is used, so the batch size is taken to be the size of the entire dataset.

-We have published an open-source version of the simmering code, which uses the \textit{signac} data management framework \cite{adorf2018simple,vyas_ramasubramani-proc-scipy-2018} to store and organize simulation data for different sets of thermostat and training parameters is available at Ref.\ \cite{babayanSimmeringSufficientTraining2024}.
-The published code allows for retrofitting and ab initio sufficient training to be conducted on the noisy sine dataset shown in Fig.\ 1.
+We have published an open-source version of the simmering code, which is available at Ref.\ 38.
+The published code allows for retrofitting and ab initio sufficient training to be conducted on the noisy sine dataset shown in Fig.\ \ref{fig:Retro} in the main text.